penumbra-x/rquest/README.md

 ## Performance

-`BoringSSL` is a fork of `OpenSSL` designed for security and efficiency, used by Google Chrome, Android, and Cloudflare.
-We haven't encountered serious issues with `BoringSSL` related to the Golang [utls issue](https://github.com/refraction-networking/utls/issues/274).
+BoringSSL is a fork of OpenSSL designed for security and efficiency, used by Google Chrome, Android, and Cloudflare.
+We haven't encountered serious issues with BoringSSL related to the Golang utls [issue](https://github.com/refraction-networking/utls/issues/274).

-By default, `HTTP2` tracing is turned off, reducing performance overhead by 15%.
-For more information, see issue: <https://github.com/hyperium/h2/issues/713>
+By default, HTTP2 tracing is turned off, reducing performance overhead by 15%.
+For more information, see [issue](https://github.com/hyperium/h2/issues/713).

 ## Connection Pool